We're an affiliate

-What To Feed Your Sick Dog?
+What To Feed a Sick Dog That Will Not Eat?

-Before you try to feed your dog, it helps to know the reason behind why it doesn’t want to eat.
+Before you try to feed your dog, it helps to know the reason why it doesn’t want to eat.
 For example, if your dog just underwent surgery with a vet technician, it is very likely they don’t have much appetite for a few days.

 Your vet should discuss with you and suggest what you can feed your dog in the meantime until its appetite returns.